-A full application consists of the documents listed above plus an application form.
+A full application consists of the documents listed above.
 You will be able to submit all documents and fill out your application form in the University of Stuttgart C@MPUS portal.
-The C@MPUS portal will open for ITECH applications starting in December.
+The C@MPUS portal will open for ITECH applications in mid-December.

-The application deadline will be February 15th, 2018.
+The application deadline is February 15th, 2020.